rice8y/arXiv2TeX/README.md

 ## Todo

-- [ ] The table format of summary is corrupted.
+- [ ] A lengthy "summary" does not span across pages and overflows from the page.

 ## License